Marco Rubio: 2010

-On May 5, 2009, Rubio stated his intent to run for the U.S. Senate seat being vacated by Mel Martínez, who had decided not to seek reelection and subsequently resigned before completing his term.
+On May 5, 2009, Rubio announced his candidacy for the U.S. Senate seat being vacated by Mel Martínez, who had decided not to seek reelection and resigned before completing his term.
 Before launching his campaign, Rubio met with fundraisers and supporters throughout the state.
 Initially trailing by double digits in the primary against the incumbent governor of his own party, Charlie Crist, Rubio eventually surpassed Crist in polling for the Republican nomination.
 In his campaign, Rubio received the support of members of the Tea Party, many of whom were dissatisfied with Crist's policies as governor.
 On April 28, 2010, Crist said he would run without a party affiliation, effectively ceding the Republican nomination to Rubio.
 Several of Crist's top fundraisers, as well as Republican leadership, refused to support Crist after Rubio won the Republican nomination.

 On November 2, 2010, Rubio won the general election with 49% of the vote to Crist's 30% and Democrat Kendrick Meek's 20%.
-When Rubio was sworn in to the U.S. Senate, he and Bob Menendez of New Jersey were the only two Latino Americans in the Senate.
+When Rubio was sworn in to the U.S. Senate, he and Bob Menendez of New Jersey were the only two Hispanic Americans in the Senate.